Jump to main content

 About 90% of the work on this topic is done by geophysicists, but 3 Cologne geologists (AG Jahn, AG Melles, AG Münker) and their subprojects are also involved.

-FOR 5361 KI - Algorithmic data analysis for the Geodesy (AlgoForGe)
+RU 5361 KI - Algorithmic data analysis for the Geodesy (AlgoForGe)

-The DFG-funded Research group 5361 is dedicated to the algorithmic challenges of fundamental AI problems focused on two central areas of geodesy, both dealing with geometric abstractions of the real world: cartography and physical geodesy.
+The DFG-funded Research Unit 5361 is dedicated to the algorithmic challenges of fundamental AI problems focused on two central areas of geodesy, both dealing with geometric abstractions of the real world: cartography and physical geodesy.
 In this context, there are 8 subprojects, such as A3: Scalability of geometric clustering algorithms A3: Scalability of geometric clustering algorithms with Prof. Dr. Christian Sohler as the applicant.

 EXPATS